dharshinigopi271-ctrl/Sales-Performance-Analytics/README.md

-# Retail POS Sales Analysis — Excel Capstone (FY 2024-25)
+# Retail POS Sales Analysis — Excel Project (FY 2024-25)

 Cleaning and analysing one fiscal year of point-of-sale transactions from a retail business, starting from a raw Tally export and ending with a validated dataset and